Ariana Grande: 2018–2019: Thank U, Next

 Grande was featured on the remix of American singer and rapper Lizzo's song "Good as Hell", which was released on October 25, 2019.
 By the end of the year, Billboard named Grande the most accomplished female artist to debut in the 2010s, while NME named her one of the defining music artists of the decade.
 She also became the most-streamed female artist of the decade on music streaming service Spotify.
 Also, Forbes ranked her amongst the highest-paid celebrities in 2019, placing at number 62 on the list, while Billboard ranked her as 2019's highest-paid solo musician.
-According to the International Federation of the Phonographic Industry (IFPI), Thank U, Next was the eighth-best-selling album of 2019 globally, having sold over one million copies worldwide.
+According to the IFPI, Thank U, Next was the eighth-best-selling album of 2019 globally, having sold over one million copies worldwide.
 It also ranked as the second-best-performing album on the Billboard 200 year-end chart of 2019.

 2020–2023: Positions

 In January 2020, Grande received multiple nominations at the 2020 iHeartRadio Music Awards, including Female Artist of the Year.
 At the 62nd Annual Grammy Awards, Grande performed a medley of "Imagine", "My Favorite Things", "7 Rings", and "Thank U, Next".
 Her performance was ranked by various publications among the best of the ceremony.
-Grande received the third-most nominations (5), including her first nods for Album of the Year (Thank U, Next) and Record of the Year ("7 Rings").
+(Note: Attributed to multiple sources:) Grande received the third-most nominations (5), including her first nods for Album of the Year (Thank U, Next) and Record of the Year ("7 Rings").
 She was named by Billboard and The Hollywood Reporter as one of the biggest snubs of the ceremony.
 Grande and Justin Bieber released a collaboration song titled "Stuck with U" on May 8, 2020; net proceeds from the sales of the song were donated to the First Responders Children's Foundation in light of the COVID-19 pandemic.
 The song debuted at number one on the Billboard Hot 100, becoming Grande's third chart-topping single.
 Alongside Bieber, both artists tied Mariah Carey and Drake for the most songs to debut at number one on the Hot 100; Grande became the first artist to have her first three number ones debut at the top, following "Thank U, Next" and "7 Rings".

-Grande appeared on Lady Gaga's "Rain on Me", the second single from Gaga's sixth studio album Chromatica.
+Grande appeared on Lady Gaga's "Rain on Me", the second single from Gaga's sixth studio album, Chromatica.
 The song also debuted at number one on the Billboard Hot 100, becoming Grande's fourth number-one single and helping her break the record for the most number-one debuts on that chart.
 It won the Best Pop Duo/Group Performance category at the 63rd Annual Grammy Awards.
 In 2020, Grande became the highest-earning woman in music on Forbess 2020 Celebrity 100 list, placing 17th overall with $72 million.
 At the 2020 MTV Video Music Awards, she was nominated for nine awards for both "Stuck with U" (with Bieber) and "Rain on Me" (with Gaga).
 For the latter, Grande received her third consecutive nomination for Video of the Year.
 She won four awards, including Song of the Year for "Rain on Me".